3 Chromosomal Disorders

 Yes.
 There are two approaches for the prevention of Down syndrome:

 - Prevention based on genetic screening, prenatal diagnosis of Down syndrome and genetic counselling.
-All women aged 35 years or more should be offered screening.
+In South Africa all women aged 37 years or more are offered screening.
 Ideally screening should be made available for all pregnant women.

 Down syndrome can be prevented before conception by community education and family planning, and in the antenatal period by prenatal screening, diagnosis and genetic counselling.